tgrey2024/p1-sereniteen/README.md

 ### User Stories
 User Stories and the associated Acceptance Criteria and Tasks were generated using Microsoft Copilot.
 These were then reviewed and edited to be SMART and focused for the delivery of an MVP.
 A Project Board was set up in GitHub Projects to track project progress, and the user stories were prioritised using MoSoCoW.

+US1.
+As a teenager experiencing anxiety for the first time or their parent, I want to find clear, relatable information about what anxiety is, so that I can find out if I have symptoms of anxiety and better understand my feelings.

+US2.
+As a parent or friend of a teenager, I want to understand the signs of anxiety in teens, so I can recognize when my child might be struggling.

+US3.
 ### Wireframes
 ![wf-mobile](https://github.com/user-attachments/assets/948fcc3b-2e8d-4c7d-93cd-90d72806eb5d)
 ![wf-browser](https://github.com/user-attachments/assets/84f15a5d-8d09-4f55-bb15-49d03aedbe05)